-- The subquery is not under an OR. - The subquery type is EXISTS, IN, or ANY. - The subquery is not in the SELECT list of the outer query block. - There are no aggregates in the SELECT list of the subquery. - The subquery does not have a GROUP BY clause. - The subguery has a single entry in its FROM list that is a base table. - None of the predicates in the subquery, including the additional one formed between the left side of the subquery operator and the column in the subquery's SELECT list (for IN or ANY subqueries), include any subqueries, method calls, or field accesses.
+- The subquery is not under an OR.

+- The subquery type is EXISTS, IN, or ANY.

+- The subquery is not in the SELECT list of the outer query block.

+- There are no aggregates in the SELECT list of the subquery. - The subquery does not have a GROUP BY clause. - The subquery does not have an ORDER BY, result offset, or fetch first clause. - The subquery has a single entry in its FROM list that is a base table. - None of the predicates in the subquery, including the additional one formed between the left side of the subquery operator and the column in the subquery's SELECT list (for IN or ANY subqueries), include any subqueries, method calls, or field accesses.